mjguillemette/dice/ps1-horror-bedroom/MIGRATION_GUIDE.md

 # Migration Guide: Old Architecture → New Architecture

-This guide helps you migrate from the current implementation to the new scalable architecture.
+This guide helps you migrate from the current implementation to the new scalable architecture, which now includes a combat system.

 ## Overview